panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Generally, the dependency is volatile is the following any of the criteria are met:

-* The dependency requires setup of the runtime environment for the application (network access, web services, file system)
+* The dependency requires runtime environment setup for the application (network access, web services, file system)
-* The dependency doesn't yet exist or is in development
+* The dependency is in development
 * The dependency has non-deterministic behavior (random number generator, access of current date, etc).

 ### 2.1 A bad design

-The important thing about volatile dependencies is that your component should not directly depend upon them.
+Your component should not directly import volatile dependencies.

 However, let's deliberately make this mistake: